 - Students may contact faculty members directly via the “URE Email Webform” link that appears at the bottom of the faculty member’s research information page.
 Faculty may also recruit students through other means.

 - Faculty correspond directly with the students and determine whom they’d like to hire under the program.

 - Faculty submit the brief application through the link at the top of this page.
-(Applications will be accepted and awards will be granted on a rolling basis, until all slots are filled or UIC’s Federal Work-Study funds have been depleted for the current academic year.)
+(Applications will be accepted and awards will be granted on a rolling basis, until all funding is exhausted.)

-- The application is reviewed by the Office of Undergraduate Research.
+- The application is reviewed by the Office of Undergraduate Research and External Fellowships.

 - Students and faculty will be notified via email about the results of the review.

 - To help facilitate clear communication and transparent evaluation processes, we recommend that faculty and students set up a research experience plan with the help of this template.